Chris Allen (footballer, born 1972)

 A former England under-21 international midfielder, he started his career at Oxford United in 1991, playing 181 games in five years, helping to send the club on their way back to the First Division in 1995–96 before he signed with Nottingham Forest for a £400,000 fee.
-He played 26 Premier League games for Forest, though played little part in the club's 1997–98 First Division promotion campaign.
-Instead he was loaned out to Luton Town and Third Division promotion winners Cardiff City, before he was allowed to sign with Port Vale in March 1999.
-His career diminished in brief spells with Stockport County and Brighton & Hove Albion, before he featured for non-league sides Dover Athletic, Aldershot Town and North Leigh.
+He played 26 Premier League games for Forest, though he played little part in the club's 1997–98 First Division promotion campaign.
+Instead, he was loaned out to Luton Town and Third Division promotion winners Cardiff City, before he was allowed to sign with Port Vale in March 1999.
+His career diminished in brief spells with Stockport County and Brighton & Hove Albion before he featured for non-League sides Dover Athletic, Aldershot Town and North Leigh.
 He retired from playing in 2010, having helped North Leigh to win promotion from the Hellenic Football League in 2007–08.

-He worked as a coach at Oxford United from 2010 to 2020, and was appointed as manager of North Leigh in November 2022.
+He worked as a coach at Oxford United from 2010 to 2020.
+In November 2022 he was appointed as manager of North Leigh while working as U21 coach at Championship team Coventry City.
+In 2024, Allen became assistant U21 coach at Southampton.

 Playing career

-Allen started his career with Oxford United, and made his debut under Brian Horton in the 1991–92 Second Division campaign; he played fourteen games, helping the "U's" to avoid relegation.
+Allen started his career with Oxford United.
+He made his debut under Brian Horton in the 1991–92 Second Division campaign; he played 14 games, helping the "U's" to avoid relegation.
 He made 31 appearances in 1992–93, as Oxford finished mid-table in the newly re-branded First Division.
-New manager Denis Smith played Allen in 45 games in 1993–94, though neither player or manager could prevent Oxford suffering relegation into the third tier.
+New manager Denis Smith played Allen in 45 games in 1993–94.
+However, neither player nor manager could prevent Oxford from suffering relegation into the third tier.
 He played 36 games in 1994–95, as United missed out on the play-offs by six points.
 He played 24 games in the club's promotion winning 1995–96 campaign.
-Allen scored a total of 17 goals in 181 appearances in all competitions.
+Allen scored 17 goals in 181 appearances in all competitions.
 Whilst at Oxford, he was capped twice for England at under-21 level, with both appearances coming in the 1995 edition of the Toulon Tournament, in 2–0 defeats to eventual finalists Brazil and France.

-He joined Frank Clark's Nottingham Forest on loan in February 1996, and made his Premier League debut on 2 March, in a 3–1 win over Sheffield Wednesday at Hillsborough.
+He joined Frank Clark's Nottingham Forest on loan in February 1996.
+He made his Premier League debut on 2 March, in a 3–1 win over Sheffield Wednesday at Hillsborough.
 He scored his first top-flight goal a fortnight later, in a 1–1 draw with Middlesbrough at the Riverside Stadium, though would only make one further appearance in 1995–96.
 Allen moved to the City Ground permanently in the summer for a £400,000 fee.
 He then played 23 Premiership games in 1996–97, and also scored against Ipswich Town in the FA Cup; Forest were relegated at the end of the season.
 He appeared in just one league game under new manager Dave Bassett in Forest's 1997–98 promotion campaign, though he appeared in both legs of the 10–1 demolition of Doncaster Rovers in the League Cup, finding himself on the scoresheet for the 8–0 triumph at Belle Vue.